-While we’ll never complain about low investment costs, having so many similar ETFs to choose from is causing some anxiety.
+The local ETF market continues to expand.
+Greater competition in the space achieved what greater competition always achieves – lower prices.
+We’ll never complain about low investment costs, but having so many similar ETFs to choose from is causing some anxiety.
 If two index-trackers track the same index, the one with a lower TER will deliver better results over time.
 Does that mean you should jump ship if a lower cost offering comes along?

 As always, it’s a decision worth careful consideration.
 Keep the following in mind:

 If you are selling an ETF you already hold to buy the new ETF:

 - Understand that your saving is only the difference between the two TERs.
 For example, going from an ETF with a 0.3% TER to one with a 0.25% TER will only result in a 0.05% saving.

 - Do you know how much the transaction would cost?
 To determine how long it will take you to earn back the cost of the transaction in savings, divide the percentage of transaction cost by the percentage saving.

 - If you sell an ETF you already hold to buy a new one, will you trigger a capital gains event?
 If so, how long would you have to be invested in the new ETF to make up the tax cost?
 Once again, you have to add the amount of tax you have to pay to the transaction costs of selling one ETF and buying another.
 This amount has to be divided by the saving, which is the difference between the two TERs.